 About Web team

-Meanwhile lets just say that we are proud Web team contributed a whooping 11 entries.
+But we are proud to say that Web team contributed 11 entries already.

 Abstract The benefits of timely justice and rigorous judicial argument are impossible to overstate and hard to reconcile.
 In its struggle to deliver both, the Court of Justice of the European Union has initiated several reforms of its procedures.
 The so-called adjudicating orders arguably achieve the impossible: They fast-track recurring questions while safeguarding legal coherence. […]